holochain/holochain-rust/doc/holochain_101/src/zome/api_functions.md

 Canonical name: `link_entries`

-Consumes three values, two of which are the addresses of entries, and one of which is a string that defines a relationship between them, called a `link_type`.
-Later, lists of entries can be looked up by using `get_links`.
+Consumes four values, two of which are the addresses of entries, and two of which are strings that determine which `link_type` to use and a `tag` string that should be added to the link.
+The `link_type` must exactly match a type defined in an `entry!` macro.
+The tag can be any arbitrary string.
+Later, lists of entries can be looked up by using `get_links` and optionally filtered based on their type or tag.
 Entries can only be looked up in the direction from the `base`, which is the first argument, to the `target`, which is the second.
 This function returns a hash for the LinkAdd entry on completion.

 [View it in the Rust HDK](https://developer.holochain.org/api/0.0.7-alpha/hdk/api/fn.link_entries.html)